You’ve may have heard about it Grant Management.

 - Affirmative steps for small business, minority, and women-owned firms

-- Code of Standards including how to handle conflicts of interest
+- Standards of conduct, including how to handle conflicts of interest

 - Labor reporting